 The Fab Four Smoothie: Your Secret Weapon

-Starting your day with a Fab Four Smoothie will set you up for success.
-It’s important to break your overnight fast with a balanced meal – most importantly, with protein.
+Starting your day with a Fab Four Smoothie is a great way to set yourself up for success.
+It’s important to break your overnight fast with a balanced meal—most importantly, with protein.
 Studies have shown that protein at 25% of total caloric intake can increase satiety throughout the day and decrease obsessive thoughts about food.2 Another study showed women who increased their protein intake at the start of the day from 15% to 30% of their total caloric intake lost 11 lbs. in 12 weeks, without doing anything differently3.
 Starting your day with protein can also help balance your hormones and mood.

 I included this as the first recipe in the Back to Basics series because it’s been a staple for me since 2017.
-I use it as a quick, easy tool every morning so I feel nourished, satiated, and calm, knowing that I chose to start my day with a nutritious meal.
+I see it as a quick, easy tool that I can use in the mornings to feel nourished, satiated, and calm.

 Aside from breakfast, the Fab Four smoothie can be used as a tool as an on-the-go meal replacement or bridge tool in between meals:

-- On-the-go Meal Replacement: Let’s say you need a meal in between those back-to-back meetings (or in our current climate, video calls) that you won’t have time to prepare a nutritious, balanced meal for.
-Make the Fab Four Smoothie ahead of time, and store it in an aluminum bottle which will keep the temperature cool for hours.
+- On-the-go meal replacement: Let’s say you need a meal in between those back-to-back calls.
+If you’re short on time, you can make your Fab Four Smoothie ahead of time.
+Store it in an aluminum bottle, which will keep the temperature cool for hours.

-- Bridge Tool: Ever left a dinner party feeling hungry still?
+- Bridge tool: Ever left a dinner party feeling hungry still?
 Or found yourself accidentally hovering over the snack bar?
-Another way I use the smoothie is as a bridge tool if I’m headed to a (socially-distanced) gathering where the food choices are unclear, and might not be the most satiating for me.
-In this case, I’ll have a smoothie or even a smaller, half-portion before I leave, so I can arrive feeling calm, with my blood sugar levels balanced.
-This way, I won’t arrive hungry and accidentally overdo it on the snacks (and ride the blood-sugar rollercoaster).
+Another way I use the smoothie is as a bridge tool.
+For example, if you’re heading to a gathering where the food choices are unclear or aren’t the most satiating, you can have a small, half-portion of a smoothie before you go, so I can arrive feeling calm, with your blood-sugar levels balanced.
+This way, you won’t arrive hungry and accidentally overdo it on the snacks (and ride the blood-sugar rollercoaster).
 Another solution is to bring a smoothie to-go.

 The Anatomy of a Smoothie

 Another tip that is often overlooked is to actually read the label of your protein powder for accurate serving sizes.
 For a while, I assumed 1 scoop of protein powder was enough for me, when it was actually only half the recommended amount.
 I thought, “Something must be wrong with me!”.
 But once I bumped that up to a normal serving of 20-30g of protein, I was able to truly reap the benefits of the Fab Four Smoothie.

 For the first few times you’re making the smoothie, I recommend sticking to the actual measurements for fat, fiber, and greens.
 This way you have a basis to go off of, say if you need to remove fat or reduce fiber.
 Once you find your sweet spot, you can eyeball it!